 Many people have a deep, emotional attachment to the Monadnock region.
-They care for the fields, woods and waters.
-They care about the places where they walk and picnic with their families, where they fish and swim, where they gather food and cut firewood, and where they see birds, moose and spring peepers.
+They care for the fields, woods, and waters.
+They care about the places where they walk and picnic with their families, where they fish and swim, where they gather food and cut firewood, and where they see birds, moose, and spring peepers.

 If you are one of those people, you may wonder what will happen to the land when you no longer own the property, or about the future of lands someone else owns but you cherish — the scenic views you pass daily, the multigenerational farm down the road or the local hiking spot.

 Land conservation provides a practical and permanent solution: land is protected from extensive development and important natural resources are saved — forever.
-Conservation ensures that future generations will benefit from the foresight of others and that our children’s grandchildren will be able to enjoy the Monadnock region.
+Conservation ensures that future generations will benefit from the foresight of others and that our children’s children will be able to enjoy the Monadnock region.
 This is why the Monadnock Conservancy is dedicated to working together with landowners and community members to protect forever the land we love.

 The Monadnock Conservancy has clear guidelines for land conservation, using established criteria to evaluate projects.
-Our goal is to conserve land that will support or enhance clean water; forestry and agriculture; wildlife and special natural areas; and recreation, scenery and cultural resources.
+Our goal is to conserve land that will support or enhance clean water; forestry and agriculture; wildlife and special natural areas; and recreation, scenery, and cultural resources.
 View our one-page outline of the Conservancy’s project selection criteria and priorities.

 The Monadnock Conservancy works directly with landowners on permanent conservation agreements.
 There are several options available to landowners who are interested in protecting their land.
 The two most common are the donation of a conservation easement on the land or the donation of the land itself.
 These and other options are described briefly below; more information is available by contacting Conservancy staff.
 Every transaction is a little different, depending on the land, the owner’s needs and goals, and other considerations.
 The Conservancy works with each landowner to structure a conservation option that meets mutually agreed upon objectives.